jeffreykegler/hoonlint/misc/whitespace.md

 ### Mixed inter-line alignments in a running

-A running should not have both running-shared and runestep alignment.
+A running should not have both running-inherited and runstep alignment.
-But note that if a basic syntax hoon is a runestep, it may have both a running-shared inter-line alignment and a chained inter-line alignment.
+But note that if a basic syntax hoon is a runstep, it may have both a running-inherited inter-line alignment and a chained inter-line alignment.
 If a basic syntax hoon does have both inter-line alignments, they should be consistent.
 That is,
 for every slot,
-the column location of that slot according to running-shared alignment should be identical to the column location of that slot according to chained alignment.
+the column location of that slot according to running-inherited alignment should be identical to the column location of that slot according to chained alignment.